jpverkamp/blog/content/programming/libraries/2013-09-27-large-scale-asynchronous-dns-scans.md

 `"8.7.245.0","8.10.6.242","134739200","134874866","US","United States"`

 It's not perfect, but it's certainly something we can massage into shape.
 But what we really want is a lookup to turn an IP into a country.
-If we turn the data into a sorted vector, we can do a {{< wikipedia "binary search" >}} to perform the lookups much more quickly.
+If we turn the data into a sorted vector, we can do a [[wiki:binary search]]() to perform the lookups much more quickly.

 The format isn't particularly optimal, but we can massage it easily enough.
 What we really want though is to be able to search it.
 So what we'll do is build a function that contains the data as a sorted vector.
-That way we can use a {{< wikipedia "binary search" >}} to (much) more quickly scan through
+That way we can use a [[wiki:binary search]]() to (much) more quickly scan through

 ```scheme
 ; 1c) Load list of IP/country mappings (dynamically?)
 (GeoMind Lite)